phaserjs/phaser/README.md

 ### Updates

 * TypeScript definitions fixes and updates (thanks @Phaiax @Bilge @clark-stevenson @TimvdEijnden @belohlavek @ivw @vulvulune)
+* There is a new TypeScript defs file (phaser.comments.d.ts) which now has all of the jsdocs included! (thanks @vulvulune #1559)
 * Sound.fadeTween is now used for Sound.fadeIn and Sound.fadeOut audio tweens.
 * Sound.stop and Sound.destroy now halt a fade tween if in effect.
 * Arcade Physics `computeVelocity` now allows a max velocity of 0 allowing movement to be constrained to a single axis (thanks @zekoff #1594)